Frequently Asked Questions

 In addition to IGIS oversight of the activities of Australia’s intelligence agencies, there are a number of other controls and checks.

 Some agencies have significant powers set out in legislation.
 The most significant or potentially intrusive of these powers require a warrant from the Attorney-General or specific ministerial authorisation.
-This ensure ministerial oversight of these activities.
-IGIS must also be notified when some of these powers are utilised and there is public reporting required on the frequency of use of some of these powers.
-Specific provisions are set out in the legislation for each agency.
+This ensures ministerial oversight of these activities.
+IGIS must also be notified when some of these powers are used and there is public reporting by the agencies required on the frequency of use of some of these powers.
+Specific provisions are set out in the relevant legislation.

 The Parliamentary Joint Committee on Intelligence and Security (PJCIS) reviews the administration and expenditure of the Australian intelligence and security agencies including their financial statements.
-It may review other matters referred to it, and has oversight over certain intelligence functions, such as retained data and some counter-terrorism.
-New national security proposals are customarily referred to PJCIS for review of the operation of the proposals on meeting the objectiveness and the adequacy of oversight provisions.
+It may review other matters referred to it, and has oversight over certain intelligence functions, such as those relating to retained data and counter-terrorism, in certain circumstances.
+Legislative proposals relating to national security are customarily referred to PJCIS for review of their operation which includes consideration of the adequacy of oversight provisions.
 The scope of oversight by the Committee is primarily set out in the Intelligence Services Act 2001.

-The Australian National Audit Office provides the Parliament with an independent assessment, and assurance about public sector financial reporting, administration, and accountability.
+The Australian National Audit Office provides the Parliament with independent assessment and assurance about public sector financial reporting, administration, and accountability.
 Intelligence agencies are subject to performance audits, financial statement audits, and assurance reviews by the Auditor-General.

 ASIO and ASD publish a public annual report.
 The activities of DIO and AGO are referred to in the Department of Defence annual report.
 ONI and ASIS do not produce public annual reports.